-The Master of Audiology is a 72-unit coursework program offered by the Faculty of Health Sciences.
+The Master of Audiology is a 72-unit coursework program offered by the Faculty of Medicine, Nursing and Health Sciences.

 Applicants normally must hold an approved degree from an approved tertiary institution, and typically have achieved a minimum of credit average.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 No specific undergraduate degree is required for admission.

 Admission will be based on the combined scores from a structured interview and the applicant's best Grade Point Average using a minimum of 36 units of a qualification from an approved tertiary institution.

 - to produce graduates with the knowledge, skills and attitudes to be competent entry-level practitioners of clinical audiology

 - to produce health professionals who are familiar with issues relating to public health and the principles of primary health care

 - to produce graduates who can function effectively in a range of primary and tertiary health care settings in metropolitan, rural and remote areas, including practising audiology with minority and disadvantaged groups

 - to equip graduates with skills in accessing and appraising scientific and clinical information and foster an attitude towards the maintenance of professional currency which will assist their further professional development.